-Julie Schumacher is a Registered Dietitian Nutritionist and Associate Professor in the Department of Family and Consumer Sciences at Illinois State University.
+Julie Schumacher is a Registered Dietitian Nutritionist and Professor in the Department of Family and Consumer Sciences at Illinois State University.
 Dr. Schumacher received her BS in Food, Nutrition & Dietetics from South Dakota State University and her MS in Family & Consumer Sciences- Dietetic Internship and EdD in Curriculum and Instruction from Illinois State University.
 Julie is director of the accredited Dietetic Internship and Masters Program at Illinois State University.
-She supervises 20 dietetic interns and works with 25 preceptors in the Central Illinois area.
+She supervises 20 on-campus dietetic interns and 50 distance interns.
+She works with 25 preceptors in the Central Illinois area and over 100 preceptors across the US.
 Julie is Past-President of the Central Illinois Academy of Nutrition and Dietetics and Past-Chair of the local McLean County Wellness Coalition.
 Julie’s research interests include educational technology in dietetics and community wellness.